codemagic-ci-cd/codemagic-docs/content/variables/using-environment-variables.md

 ### Setting a multiline environment variable

-To add a multiline environment variable, you need to use `<<` instead of an `=` to mark the end of the key in the key value pair.
-In addition, set a delimiter to mark the start and end of the variable.
+To add a multiline environment variable, you need to use `<<` instead of an `=` to mark the end of the key in the key-value pair.
+In addition, set a delimiter to mark the start and the end of the variable.

 ```yaml
 echo 'JSON_RESPONSE<<DELIMITER' >> $CM_ENV